| Deepest |

 Adam Robucci's image of a midget close to R2t, magnification 10359.
 It is the leftmost midget of period 300.

 Deepzooming with Fractint, includes images up to about 101500.
 The arbitrary Precision algorithms are described here.
-Coordinates: exactly 0.0 + 1.0 i.
+The 101500 image, located at exactly 0.0 + 1.0 i, exploits a special property of those coordinates which makes deep zooming easier.